starchildluke/centiskorch/src/content/nicknames/scolipede.md

 * **Purple Rain** - shame it doesn't learn Rain Dance
 * **Purple Haze** - shame it doesn't learn Haze
 * **Rollover** - shame it doesn't learn Rollo— oh, it does learn Rollout

+Do you have a favourite Scolipede nickname or have a suggestion of your own?
+If you like any of my nicknames or want to suggest one of your own, head over to the contact me link on the left and email me your suggestion!